The renal system has a critical role to play in the body. It ensures urine can be expelled from the body.

-What Is Acute Urinary Retention?
+What is Acute Urinary Retention?

-Acute urinary retention is a condition of the urinary tract.
+This is a condition of the urinary tract.
 It affects the renal system in the body.
 The condition can affect both men and women.
 Studies have revealed that men are at a higher risk of developing a condition than women.

 There are two types of urinary retention that men can develop.
 This includes acute urinary retention and chronic urinary retention.
 In this post, we will focus on the acute type of condition.

-Acute urinary retention refers to a rather sudden onset of the symptoms.
+It refers to a rather sudden onset of the symptoms.
 It is also essential for a male patient to get appropriate treatment as soon as possible if they develop acute urinary retention.

 The condition causes problems with voluntary urination.
 Voiding urine voluntarily is inhibited in men with acute urinary retention.

 Studies have shown that urinary retention is a common problem among male patients1.
 It has also considered secondary to a condition known as benign prostatic hyperplasia.
 This is a term that refers to an enlarged prostate.